jupyter/jupytercon2023/cfp.md

   different people.
 Feel free to include any additional details regarding prerequisites for your talk, as well as what audience may benefit from it.

-- Brief summary: Submit a short paragraph describing the topic and key takeaways for attendees.
+- A summary: Submit a short paragraph describing the topic and key takeaways for attendees.
 The description will be included in the conference program announcements, should it be selected.

-- A detailed outline: This is a self-contained statement that summarises the objective of the talk or poster, its outline, central thesis, and key takeaways.
++ (merge this with brief summary) A detailed outline: This is a self-contained statement that summarises the objective of the talk or poster, its outline, central thesis, and key takeaways.
 After reading the description, the audience should have an idea of the overall presentation and know what to expect.
 The description should